kimpenn/smito-pipeline/README.md

 2. This package doesn't require installation to system or local `bin`.
 Users just need to download and place the source code folder (`Source`) to the workplace where the pipeline will be run.
 Make sure the `Data` folder is the same level as `Source`.
 If users want to use some module as standalone, they may simply source the corresponding file in bash or R environment.

 ## Usage
 1. Prepare the sample sheet (`Data/LibraryInfo.csv`).
-The format is exemplified as below
+The format is exemplified as below,
 ```
 $ head -n 5 Data/LibraryInfo.csv
 LibraryID,ExptID,Species,MitoBarcode,SNVLoci,EndType,ReadLength